BenOthmenRayen/Bayesian-Classification-with-Gaussian-Distributions/README.md

 - Estimate the likelihoods and priors.
 - Build and evaluate a Bayes classifier that assigns each point to the most probable class using Bayes' theorem.
 - Measure the model’s performance on test data.
+### Step 1: Simulate Two Gaussian Distributions
+We first generate two sets of data:
+- Class 1 (X1) with mean = -2 and standard deviation (ecart) = 1
+- Class 2 (X2) with mean = 2 and standard deviation = 1
+We generate:
+- 10,000 samples from X1
+- 20,000 samples from X2